 Why is it that some of us love all things spooky?
 Speaking from our own experience, we learn so much about the history of a town and its people by taking ghost tours and visiting cemeteries, so we recommend both when traveling!
 The creepy factor puts a spin on education.
 We asked other travel bloggers to join us in sharing their favorite spooky places to visit in the United States, and boy, did we get some great, eerie submissions!

-DISCLOSURE: Some of the links in this post are affiliate links.
-If you make a purchase through these links, we will make a commission with no change in price for you.
+DISCLOSURE: This post may contain affiliate links, which means we may earn a commission if you make a purchase through these links with no change in price for you.

 Louisiana | neworleans.com